Holiday Season Dangerous for Undiagnosed Diabetics

 There are numerous health risks associated with diabetes and it’s important for people to find out if they are undiagnosed diabetics, Dr. Hamilton says.

-Early symptoms of type 2 diabetes include increased thirst, frequent urination, hunger, fatigue, blurred vision, and high blood sugar level.
+Early symptoms of type 2 diabetes include increased thirst, frequent urination, hunger, fatigue, blurred vision, and high blood sugar levels.

-Risk factors include obesity, older age, sedentary lifestyle, and a family history of the disease.
+Risk factors include obesity, older age, a sedentary lifestyle, and a family history of the disease.

 “The high blood sugar weakens the immune system so a person might catch a cold that they cannot shake or develop an infection that doesn’t heal,” Dr. Hamilton said.
 “I recommend checking your blood sugar frequently with a device that can be purchased at your local pharmacy.
 If you are between 126 and 200 mg/dL, you are at risk for type 2 diabetes.”